 Dejana Cvetković has received the following awards and recognitions:

-– The "Bring the Noize" award from the feminist cultural center BeFem in the category of "Feminist Media Reporting" for the article "Vranje Maternity Hospital: Between Slaps and Calling to Oneself";
+– The "Bring the Noize" recognition from the feminist cultural center BeFem in the category of "Feminist Media Reporting" for the article "Vranje Maternity Hospital: Between Slaps and Self-Invocation";

-– First prize from the Commissioner for Equality Protection and the OSCE in the print category for the article "How to Get a Place in the Safe House," published in the weekly Vreme;
+– First prize from the Commissioner for the Protection of Equality and the OSCE in the print category for the article "How to Get a Place in the Safe House," published in the weekly Vreme;

 – Second prize for the same article.